BinaryAnalysisPlatform/bap-tutorial/README.md

 basic block is entered, the `enter_Blk` method will be invoked with the particular instance of the block.

-We will implent `GraphsBuilder` that will descent through the program IR and build two kinds of graphs simultaneously - the program callgraph, and a list of control flow graphs (for each subroutine).
-Our builder state (other than graphs itself) will include the current subroutine and the current basic block:
+We will implement `GraphsBuilder` that will descent through the program IR and build two kinds of graphs simultaneously - the program callgraph, and a list of control flow graphs (for each subroutine).
+Our builder state (other than graphs themselves) will include the current subroutine and the current basic block:

 ```python